Religious violence in Odisha: 2007 Christmas violence in Kandhamal

 By 30 December, rioting was brought under control by the security forces such as the CRPF.
 The total number of security personnel deployed was about 2,500 police and paramilitary.
 The total number of people taking shelter in relief camps increased to 1200.

 2008 Kandhamal violence

 A girl who was bruised and burnt during violence in Orissa in August 2008.
-It occurred when a bomb was thrown into her house by extremists.
+It occurred when a bomb was thrown into her house by Hindu extremists.